pvd-nerd/ARR-Suite/prerequisites.md

 - Discrete GPU for Plex encoding on the media server (Recommended).

 # Storage
 Storage specifics are also not covered in this wiki for the same reason as hardware, there are too many different options and plenty of documentation available.
 Can use a single drive mounted directly to the host or a NFS mount from a NAS on the network.
-Options are endless :)
+Options are endless ;)

-- Additional disks must be mounted by the host under the directory /mnt/media
+- Additional disks must be mounted by the Ubuntu Desktop host under the directory /mnt/media
-- /mnt/media must have the following folder structure.
+- /mnt/media must have the following folder structure:

 ```
 /mnt/media/